SysVisionz/sysvisionz-react-dropdown/README.md

 now properly allows for animations

 3.0 -
-Complete refactor, removal of many extraneous variables, actual complete bugfixes.
+Complete refactor, removal of many extraneous prop, actual complete bugfixes.
 3.1 -
-Controlled variable reintroduced properly.
+Controlled prop reintroduced properly.
 3.2 -
-Bugfix on controlled variable and keepOpen
+Bugfix on controlled and keepOpen props

 4.0 -
-Removal of a number of extraneous variables: **onChange**, **button**, **menuClass**
+Removal of a number of extraneous prop: **onChange**, **button**, **menuClass**